Samuel-Duque/Samuel-Duque/README.md

 -  I’m currently working on [Fullstack projects](https://github.com/Samuel-Duque/Tracker) 💻<br>
 -  Learning **Machine Learning, React, Node and Data Scructure**<br>
 -  How to reach me **samuellocatel@gmail.com**<br>
 -  I'm currently studying Computer Science at and I'm in the 4th semester.
-I've been dedicating my time to studying Python and it's libraries.
+I've been dedicating my time to studying Python and it's libraries like PyTorch and Scikit-learn.
 Moreover, I've been diving deeper into Front-end tools like Angular and React, Data Science, Neural Networks, C, and Data Structures.
 Certified in advanced English - C2 EF SET.